Frequently asked questions for Certified Private Wealth Professional (CPWP) Bridging Programme

 Upon successful completion of the CPWP Bridging Programme (i.e. completing the training modules and passing the post-training examination), the candidates will obtain a certificate of completion which will be equivalent to passing the existing CPWP Examinations of Module 1 (Paper 1) and Module 2.
 They only need to pass the CPWP Module 1 (Paper 2) Examination to fulfil the examination requirement of applying for CPWP / CPWP Associate (CPWPA) Certification.

 In addition to the examination requirement, the candidates should be currently employed by a Private Wealth Management Association (PWMA) member institution, a valid holder of CRWP and fulfil the prerequisite work experience requirement in order to be eligible to apply for CPWP Certification.
-The candidates not fulfilling the work experience requirement can apply for CPWPA Certification.
+The candidate who is not employed by a PWMA member institution and/or has not met the experience requirement is eligible to apply for CPWPA certification.